shejialuo/CS149-fall21/write2/README.md

 I wanna say sometimes spin is better than sleep.
 Because sleep would cause context switch, which may be inefficient when cpu speed is high.

+## Part B

+Well, you should see code in practice.
+It is complicated.
+I don't want to write.